oblac/jodd-site/doc/email.md

 process of preparing emails, opening and closing transport connection and sending emails.
 Mail sessions should be created by some `SendMailSessionProvider`.
 One such provider already exist:
 `SmtpServer`.
-It encapsulates smtp server that might use simple authentication.
+It encapsulates SMTP server that might use simple authentication.

 With send mail session it is possible to send several emails at once,